-The “quick burst” button speeds up the mixing, which helped finish off the meringue really nicely, giving it lots of peaks and that fluffy stiffness bakers look for.
+The “quick burst” button kicks it into high speed, which helped finish off the meringue really nicely, giving it lots of peaks and that fluffy stiffness bakers look for.

 For the sponge cake, we channeled our inner Mary Berry (you can’t make sponge cake without referencing The Great British Baking Show!) and worked the batter into an almost perfect blend.
 The lightness of the Hamilton Beach, coupled with the bowl rest — grooves on the side so you can balance the mixer on the bowl while mixing, a feature unique to this mixer — made the 20-minute process of feeding sugar into eggs simple and easy.
 Honestly, we don’t know why all hand mixers don’t have this feature.
 The final product was a light cake with little crumbing when cut, and very few air holes.